• Home

 Anne’s Day

 In the 1960s, her diary was translated into Japanese.
 Soon the books became incredibly popular there.
 Anne Frank’s enthusiasm and frankness about her periods led to a culture shock and even to a new synonym.
 In Japan, the phrase ‘Anne’s Day’ (Anne no hi) is used as a euphemism for menstruation.
 Manufacturers also wanted to cash in on the Japanese obsession with Anne Frank: in 1968 o.b. came with ‘Anne tampons’ (with finger cots for inserting) especially for the Japanese market.
 The production of these tampons was discontinued when the Anne Frank Fonds in Switzerland heard about it and wasn’t pleased at all.
-Vintage boxes of these tampons can sometimes still be found on Etsy and Ebay.
+Vintage boxes and advertisments of these tampons can sometimes still be found on Etsy and Ebay.

 Present-day inspiration